alextanhongpin/ideas/logging.md

 - version of the application (e.g. through git SHA, or semver), and the difference compared to the previous version

 Would be nice to produce a daily/weekly/monthly report for a service.
 Also, if you log the application version, you can tell how often you do deployment in a certain time frame.

+## Toggle Log

+Logging can impact performance, so if you need the extra juice, make sure to turn off your logs.
+But it is still necessary to log errors for visibility.
+Consider the following approach:

+- only log errors if you do not need the request and response of the service
+- consider logging only for a certain period of time (e.g., when the application is first deployed, pass in the env vars for `start_logging_date` and `end_logging_date` for a time frame of, say two weeks.
+If there are no errors, it will be safely turned off, except for errors.
+- make it easier to debug by passing debug flags in application